michaelkotelnikov/rhacm-workshop/02.Cluster-Management/README.md

 ## 2.1 Import an existing cluster

-1. Modify the attributes of the managed cluster in Red Hat Advanced Cluster Management.
-Use the [workshop’s presentation](https://docs.google.com/presentation/d/1jhsO7tSsFoNwYouF-iBnlw5kA7Nx0Hoi-4HK0fFP1YI/edit?usp=sharing) as a guideline to the process -
+1. Modify the attributes of the managed cluster in Red Hat Advanced Cluster Management -
 *   **Name**: local-cluster
 *   **labels**:
     * environment=dev
     * owner=&lt;your-name>

-In order to associate the **environment=dev** label with local-cluster, follow the next steps -
+In order to associate the labels with local-cluster, follow the next steps -

 *   Navigate to **Cluster Lifecycle** -> **local-cluster** -> **Actions** -> **Edit labels**.
-*   Add the **environment=dev** label.
+*   Add the labels.

 2. Log into the cluster using the **oc** cli tool.